gruppe11-sms/misc/README.md

 3. Navigate into the cloned repository
 4. Start traefik: `path/to/traefik/executeable -c traefik.toml`

-Traefik should now be running, you can check by opening <http://localhost:8080> in you webbrowser
+Traefik should now be running, you can check by opening <http://localhost:8080> in you webbrowser.

+Any services configured in Traefik should be available on <http://localhost:8462>.
+This includes both api endpoints, and the actual frontend app if it's running.

 ### Configure the backends
 The current Traefik configuration expects the following: